CornishGroup/cornishgroup.github.io/_pages/home.md

 We are an experimental group studying ultracold atoms and molecules in the [Quantum Light and Matter](https://durham-qlm.uk/) research section of the Physics Department at Durham University.

 We aim to leverage the unique properties of ultracold polar molecules to expand the frontiers of quantum science and to explore applications in quantum many-body physics.
-Explore the website for more details, starting [here]({{ site.url }}{{ site.baseurl }}/research) for an overview of our research goals and methods.
+Explore the website for more details, starting [here]({{ site.url }}{{ site.baseurl }}/research) for an overview of our research goals.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->